 Organ Systems Involved

-Normal lactation involves the female breast, anterior lobe of the pituitary, and the posterior lobe of the pituitary.
+Normal lactation involves the female breast, the anterior lobe of the pituitary, and the posterior lobe of the pituitary.
 Their roles in lactation are discussed below.

 Function